JunganSe/J-Rdp/Readme.md

   Optional.
 Default if omitted: false
 - `delete`: Set to true to delete the file after all other operations are made.
   Optional: Default if omitted: false
-- `settings`: An array of strings, each representing a setting line of the .rdp file.\
+- `settings`: An array of strings, each representing a setting to be made in the .rdp file.\
   Optional.
 See the chapter about rdp settings below.
 <br/><br/>